mcdayoub/go-bored-apes-graphql/README.md

 ### Go / GraphQL / Bored Ape Yacht Club

-This is a GraphQL server written in Go that listens to the ethereum transfer events for Bored Ape Yacht Club (BAYC).
+This is a GraphQL server written in Go that listens to the Ethereum transfer events for Bored Ape Yacht Club (BAYC).

 These events are found at:
 https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d